dauletico/sdk-geo-nodejs/readme.md

 ## Usage

 Connect to the Geo Node by running the [Geo User Client](https://github.com/XYOracleNetwork/geo-user-client) on an iOS or Android device.
 Then, when in proximity of the device running Geo Node, the device will be discovered and you may connect to generate a signature.

+Geo Node signs a message (using Web3) of the user's address, received via bluetooth, and the current timestamp in the form `address|timestamp`.
+Geo then sends the signature back to the user via bluetooth for the user to store.

 Geo Node posts checkins to a [Geo Server](https://github.com/XYOracleNetwork/geo-server) running at the url specified in the `.env` file.
 This can be a server run by the user running the Geo Node.